jdereg/json-io/README.md

  * 2.4.4
   * Allow "" to be set into `BigInteger` or `BigDecimal` when return value is `Map` (`JsonObject`). "" to non-String fields will be null, except for primitives and primitive wrappers, that will result in JVM default value.
  * 2.4.2
-  * Allow "" to be set into non-String fields, when doing so, null is set on Object type fields, no primitive fields, the JVM default value is set.
+  * Allow "" to be set into non-String fields, when doing so, null is set on Object type fields; on primitive fields, the JVM default value is set.
 This is for when converting JSON to Java objects directly.
  * 2.4.1
   * Added support to allow primitives and `String` to be assigned to abstract / interface / base type field on an object (`Serializable`, `Comparable`, `Object`, etc.).
 Primitives can now be 'set' into these fields, without any additional type information.
  * 2.4.0